MaqaKh/LibraryApp/README.md

 - Fifth query: get all the rows from db according to the given name, author, publisher of the book

 After completing these steps, we will need to create a servlet class which will display the results.
-To create the servlet class right click on project->new->servlet Our servlet class will handle all the post methods.
+To create the servlet class right click on project->new->servlet.
+Our servlet class will handle all the post methods.
 We will write if statements to check which post method have been called.
 Followingly, it will display the results of our database queries by calling the suitable method of our DB class.

 After checking that our application runs properly, we will have to create a web service for this app.
-To create web service Go to project -> right click-> new-> web service or we can add a java class and put "@WebService" annotation right above class declaration.
+To create web service Go to project ->right click-> new-> web service or we can add a java class and put "@WebService" annotation right above class declaration.
 In our case we will add a java class to com.business package.
 This class will have methods that accept the parameters and will return corresponding methods of db instance.
-In our case we will have 5 methods
+In our case we will have 5 methods:
 - getStudent(String name);
 - getStudent(String name,String surname);
 - getStudent(String name,String surname,int age);